limjh0/Korea-4GSRBeamlineTDRs/docs/source/BLs/ID10_NanoProbe.rst

 [Table 5] The coherence length and RMS beam size at the BDA for different magnification ratios.

-Second, the design ensures that the beam's peak heat density on the DCM is kept below 40 W/mm².
-This is to prevent thermal bumps and damage to the first crystal.
+Second, the design ensures that the peak heat density on the DCM is kept below 40 W/mm².
+This is to prevent thermal bumps and damage of the first crystal.
 To reduce the heat density, beamlines of Korea-4GSR adopt two strategies.
 The first is to locate the DCM crystal more than 50 m away from the source.
 This approach minimizes the number of optical components.
-This prevents wavefront distortion caused by imperfections of mirror surface and beam instability caused by optics vibrations.
+Also, this prevents wavefront distortion caused by imperfections of mirror surface and beam instability caused by optics vibrations.
+However, this strategy cannot optimize the beam flux.
-However, this strategy cannot optimize the beam flux, because it can only obtain to not cause thermal bump.
-The second strategy uses mirrors to absorb the heat load.
-This has the drawback of needing to correct the thermal bump caused by the heat load [Figure 4].
-But, this approach can provide high beam flux above 10\ :sup:`12` phs/s (Coherence flux:
+Because it can only accept a limited beam flux that does not cause thermal bumps.
+The second is using a High Heat Load Mirror(HHML).
+This has the drawback of needing to correct the thermal bump [Figure 4].
+Thermal bump correction strategy using a benting pre-focusing mirror can provide high beam flux above 10\ :sup:`12` phs/s (Coherence flux:
 >10\ :sup:`11` phs/s @ 10 keV).
-We have chosen the second strategy to
-provide optimized high beam flux.
+One of the objectives of a nanoprobe
+beamline is to rapidly investigate a wide sample in nanoscale resolution, as mentioned in the scientific objective section.
+To achieve this, beam flux maximization is necessary.
+Thus, we have chosen the second strategy.

 |image4|

 [Figure 4] Mirror surface profile caused by thermal bumps on the M1 mirror.
+The mirror slope error graph shows the thermal bump profile when the maximum total power is delivered to the HHLM with the notch design applied.
 Bend M2 to correct the focused beam size at the BDA to be closer to the ideal size.

 **Optics Specification**